 If good voluntary sectors providers are sidelined it would be not be a good outcome for patients and we think it very important that the government and health regulators keep a close eye on this.

-Read about and comment on the discussions on the day here.
-And watch a summary video of what was said:
+Watch a summary video of what was said: